 The data should not be compressed before being backed up, because that stands in the way of de-duplication.
 The latter can save you tons of space and significant money by keeping only updated information.

-software should ideally be supportive in many areas, and be set to automatically skip backups of certain files.
+Cloud backup software should ideally be supportive in many areas, and be set to automatically skip backups of certain files.
 It is possible to add it later through a manual backup.
 Following are the main files that auto backups should skip.

 Memory only file systems

 Avoiding session file backup is important because they don’t exist for a majority of the backup duration.
 Caches, meanwhile, change too fast to make backing them up viable.

 Valuable data can be tracked by log files.
 If you do need those in the backup, along with databases, taking a snapshot is the best idea.
 Periodically rotate the log files so the disk doesn’t fill up.

 Best Cloud Backup Frequency